-1.1.4.
+1.1.3.
 Control Box Description

 Control Box Buttons and Parameter Name Function ROBOT power indicator ROBOT PWR The light is on, indicating that the xArm is powered on.
 Control Box power status indicator STATE The light flashes, indicating that the control box is powered on.
 Network port indicator LAN The light is on, indicating that the xArm is communicating normally.
+Emergency stop button EMERGENCY STOP Press the button to power off the xArm; Rotate the button, the ROBOT power indicator of the xArm lights up.